-The UK imported seafood to the value of £2.6billion in 2012 from other European Union countries or from non-EU countries.
+The UK imported seafood to the value of £3.3 billion in 2019, including imports from the EU.

 While movements of fish and fishery products are largely unrestricted within the EU, imports of fish and seafood from outside the EU are very strictly regulated.
 There are requirements for health certification and traceability for all imports and further guarantees on other specific consignments.